vaishnav-sh/Frontend-challenges/README.md

-# Frontend-mentor-challenges
+# Frontend Challenges
-This repo contains all challenges completed by me from frontendmentor.io
+This repo contains all Frontend challenges completed by me with HTML, CSS with a bit of JavaScript.